Stratified noncommutative geometry: Introduction

+taking $M = \ZZ$, this gives an equivalence $\AA_\fin \simeq \ulhom_{\Mod_\ZZ}(\QQ , \QQ/\ZZ)$, where $\AA_\fin$ denotes the ring of finite adeles.
 Specialized to the poset $\pos = [1]$, reflection recovers the theory of reflection functors (which explains our choice of terminology).
 More generally, it gives a categorification of the M\"obius inversion formula and is closely related to Verdier duality.

 We give a detailed overview of our work in \Cref{subsection.intro.detailed.overview}, which begins with some recollections and motivation.
 Our main theorems (which are stated more precisely therein) may be summarized as follows. \begin{itemize}